AllyssaA/matching-app2/README.md

 ## Job story
-`When I'm` lookinng for a book match `I want to` add a booklist to my profile `so that` I can be matched with books that I haven't read yet.
+`When I'm` looking for a book match `I want to` add a booklist to my profile `so that` I can be matched with books that I haven't read yet.

 # 👩‍🏫 Installation